Preventing a Primary C-Section

 Cloth Diapering 101

 Have you considered using cloth diapers?
 Are you sure you want to use cloth but are confused by all the options?
 Do you want to know more about washing and using cloth diapers?
 This workshop is for you!
 We’ll discuss the benefits of using cloth diapers, washing your own diapers & using a diaper service.
 Then we’ll show you the different cloth diaper products and how to use each.
 If you decide to buy cloth diapers, we’ll help you come up with a system to match your budget.
 This workshop is a great tool to help you wade through the options.
 This workshop presents an overview of cloth diapers, and is best to take before baby comes.
-If you have a specific question about cloth diapers, or have a little one who won’t sit through a workshop, please come into the store and we will be happy to help you one-on-one.
+If you have a specific question about cloth diapers, or have a little one who won’t sit through a workshop, please come into our Peapod Essential store and we will be happy to help you one-on-one.

 The Art of Baby Wearing

 Babywearing has been growing in popularity in recent years but there in nothing new about this practice.
 Mothers have been carrying their babies and keeping them close for millennia.
 We will discuss the benefits of babywearing for both the baby and the caregiver.
 There is a learning curve with any baby product, including baby carriers.
 It is important to think of babywearing as a skill that can be learned.
 See a demonstration of the four main types of baby carriers which include adjustable slings with rings (these come padded or unpadded), pouch slings that are not adjustable, asian-style carriers, and wraps that simply tie on.
 Come to this class to examine and try on the different types, brands and sizes of baby carriers to see which suits you best.
 See why babywearing will become one of your most important parenting tools!
+If you have questions about a specific carrier or want to arrange a fitting , please come into our Peapod Essential store and we will be happy to help you one-on-one.

 For some moms the transition back-to-work after baby is a source of anxiety even before the baby arrives.
 For others, it seems to sneak up on you.
 Aside from managing the details of where & how your baby will be spend his/her day, wondering how to manage breastfeeding/pumping/bottlefeeding may seem like a big mystery.
 How will your know if you’re pumping enough?
 What kind of pump should you buy?
 How long can you freeze the milk?
 Does it go bad?
 Where will you store the milk while you’re at work?…This class is here to provide you with the tools you need to help ease your mind about the details of becoming a breastfeeding mother working outside the home.